Generally anyone who wants to gain practical experience in a country outside of the EU must apply for a visa.

 Interns will need to apply for the Temporary Worker-Government Authorised Exchange visa (T5).
 We suggest that you start the process very early (though no more than 3 months before the start of the internship).

 There is no minimum required salary in the visa category Tier5 (GAE).
-However, students should be able to prove that they can afford the cost of living through the Erasmus scholarship and/or their salary and will not apply for any public funds in the UK.
+However, students should be able to prove that they can afford the cost of living through the Erasmus scholarship and/or their salary and savings and will not apply for any public funds in the UK.

 Anyone with a visa must pay the Immigration Health Surcharge to gain access to NHS, the public health services.
 The fee for students is 470 British Pounds per year.